Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 It was an obvious setup.
 Xiù said with obvious glee, "And the planet of the glitterbugs!"

 Julian fished out a small tablet from his rear pocket.
-He must have arranged a screen share in secret with the producers before the show, because when he called it up, millions of watching Americans were treated to slow-motion, high-dynamic-range state of the art video...of the most dazzling whirl of color Dan had ever seen.
+He must have arranged a screen share in secret with the producers before the show, because when he called it up, millions of watching Americans were treated to slow-motion, high-dynamic-range state of the art video... of the most dazzling whirl of color Dan had ever seen.
 No special effect was that…

 That…